luisvinicius09/jsRestaurant/README.md

 # Restaurant JS

-> This simple application is a homepage for a restaurant.
+> This simple application is a homepage for a restaurant, that includes a menu and contact page.

 ![screenshot](./screenshot.png)